AWS What Is It? Business Guide to Its Services, Costs and Benefits

 Where Is AWS Data Stored?

 Amazon distributes its customer data across its global infrastructure of AWS data centers.
-Above all, Customer data is stored in multiple data centers, ensuring high availability and protection against loss due to force majeure.
+Above all, AWS stores copies of customer data in multiple data centers.
+As a result, data owners get high availability and protection against loss due to force majeure.

 AWS offers a variety of formats for data storage, including objects, databases (relational and non-relational), files, and even memory.